davila23/rottay-website/content/jobs/Fiat/index.md

 #### Functional Requirements:

-➤ Maintenance and development of the Access Control System.
+➤ Maintain and develop the Access Control System.
-➤ Generation anomaly reports and automatic sending alerts to those responsible for each area.
+➤ Generate anomaly reports and automatically send alerts to the responsible parties for each area.
-➤ Periodic personnel management reports; the number of days worked, amount of hours on the factory, consumption in vending machines, access to the dining room, etc.
+➤ Provide automated reporting on access and presence of employees.
+➤ Generate anomalies reports and send alerts to those responsible for the area.

 #### Realized tasks:

-» Analysis, estimation of times, development, and documentation.
+» Analysis, Time estimates, Development and Documentation.
-» Company access automation by scanning the ID card or security code.
+» Make demos in the client's office.

 #### Technologies used: